tjguk/networkzero/README.rst

 In both cases the use of network was very simple: send a command (START, STOP, LEFT etc.) possibly with one or more parameters (eg LEFT 0.5).
-Under the covers we used ZeroMQ which offers a simple but robust layer on top of standard sockets.
+Under the covers we used ZeroMQ which offers a robust layer on top of standard sockets.
 Although ZeroMQ offers a simple and consistent API, even that's a little too much for newcomers both to networks and programming.